0x20/hackerspace-blueprint/6-guidelines.md

 * When you are using tools/infrastructure from the space, you are effectively borrowing that item from the community.
 * Return borrowed items as soon as possible in the same or better condition than when borrowed.
-* So when using something, clean it afterwards and put it back in it's place.
+* So when using something, clean it afterwards and put it back in its place.
 * If you are not trained to use tool X, don't use tool X but ask an expert to teach you first.
 * If you use one of the public workstations, please shut it off when you are done.
 * If you use the printer, please deposit some cash to pay for consumables.